Introduction to Model-Based Derivative-Free Optimization: Introduction

 \subsection{Overview of Derivative-Free Optimization}

 In order to understand the uses/benefits of DFO, we first have to consider how we may obtain derivative information.
 If we have a function $f:\R^n\to\R$, such as our objective function, there are three main ways to evaluate or approximate its derivatives \cite[Chapter 8]{Nocedal2006}: \begin{description} \item[Explicit calculation] If the mathematical form of $f$ is known, we can directly compute the relevant derivatives by hand (or using a symbolic computation package); \item[Automatic (aka algorithmic) differentiation] If we have computer code to compute $\bx\mapsto f(\bx)$, automatic differentiation software can be used to create code that computes derivatives of $f$ by analyzing the code for $f$ and repeatedly applying the chain rule.\footnote{There are two `modes' of automatic differentiation, forward and reverse.
 If $f$ has many inputs and few outputs, which is typically the case for optimization, the reverse mode is usually more efficient.
-In machine learning, the reverse mode is often called \emph{backpropagation}.} This produces exact derivatives, typically for the cost of a small number of evaluations of $f$ (e.g.~computing $\bx\mapsto \grad f(\bx)$ might have the cost of 2 evaluations of $\bx\mapsto f(\bx)$). \item[Finite differencing] We can approximate derivatives of $f$ by comparing values of $f$ at nearby points.
+In machine learning, the reverse mode is often called \emph{backpropagation}.} This produces exact derivatives, typically for the cost (in both time and memory) of a small---that is, $\bigO(1)$ and independent of $n$---number of evaluations of $f$ \cite[Chapter 4]{Griewank2008}. \item[Finite differencing] We can approximate derivatives of $f$ by comparing values of $f$ at nearby points.
 For example, forward finite differencing estimates first derivatives via